GMS2805/Python-progression/README.md

 ** Repo Started:** 9 Dec 2025
 **Current goal:** Establish routine proficiency in Python basics.

+In this repo, you will find several notebooks related to various topics.
+Each notebook may contain - notes while learning, points to remember, examples, exercises.

 PS I use the openstax book, "Introduction to python programming" as the base learning material for my python learning.
-It can be found at https://openstax.org/details/books/introduction-python-programming The content of my notebook uploads contains - notes while learning, points to remember, examples, exercises as guided by the book.
+It can be found at https://openstax.org/details/books/introduction-python-programming